 Rainfall in the Clare Valley PWRA typically varies from less than 500 millimetres (mm) around the prescribed boundary to over 600 mm in the central region around the township of Clare (Figure 2).
-The three panels of Figure 2 indicate that over the entire PWRA, rainfall for the year 2012-13 (panel 3) was below the long-term and short-term averages (panels 1 and 2).
+The three panels of Figure 2 indicate that over the entire PWRA, rainfall for the year 2013-14 (Panel 3) was above the long-term and short-term averages (Panels 1 and 2).